 This Colour Just Knocked Millennial Pink Off Its Throne

 Whereas millennial pink was happy to take on more of a covert role in our lives/wardrobes—a fellow quietly-confident introvert—fuchsia’s entrance into a room is not unlike Kramer from Seinfeld’s.
-If fuchsia (see also: magenta pink, carnation pink, and our personal fave, hot pink) had the ability to type, you best believe SHE’D DO SO EXCLUSIVELY IN CAPITALS, you’d never catch her stifling a laughter, and god help you if you sat behind her in the cinema.
-In basic speak, she’s millennial pink’s loud, proud and ~crazier~ little sister.
+If fuchsia had the ability to type, you best believe SHE’D DO SO EXCLUSIVELY IN CAPITALS, you’d never catch her stifling a laughter, and god help you if you sat behind her in the cinema.
+In basic speak, she’s millennial pink’s loud, proud and ~crazier~ younger sister.

-Like the shade that came before her, fuchsia pink was also MADE to be worn with red.
-For those a little apprehensive about jumping on the bandwagon, start with a small pop of pink, whether it be via an earring, bag or shoe.
+Lucky for us, fuchsia pink was made to be worn with black so say hello to the coolest way to accessorise your trusty black suit.
+For those a little apprehensive about jumping on the bandwagon, start with a small pop of pink, whether it be via a bag or shoe.
 If you’ve been waiting for this day to arrive your whole life, go forth and embrace the maximalism in an all-pink outfit.
-No matter your current stance, we got you covered with our favey hot pink pieces for 2018 below.
+No matter your current stance, we got you covered with our fave fuchsia pieces for this year below.